Malaysia pledges to help India meet its palm oil demand - Borneo Post Online

-KUALA LUMPUR (Aug 4): Malaysia is prepared to meet India’s demand for palm oil in light of potentially inconsistent supply from Indonesia as a result of changes in palm oil export policy, which have created market uncertainty for major importing countries.
+KUALA LUMPUR: Malaysia is prepared to meet India’s demand for palm oil in light of potentially inconsistent supply from Indonesia as a result of changes in palm oil export policy, which have created market uncertainty for major importing countries.

 Plantation Industries and Commodities (MPIC) Minister Datuk Zuraida Kamaruddin said that in less than one year, Indonesia’s policy on palm oil export has created market uncertainties in major importing countries like India.